Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Discussion and Conclusion

-\textbf{A textual data augmentation basis which is beneficial for pre-trained classification models (T).} Longpre et al. \cite{Longpre2020} show that data augmentation might not be helpful when dealing with state-of-the-art pre-trained models.
+\textbf{A textual data augmentation basis which is beneficial for pre-trained classification models.} \citet{Longpre2020} show that data augmentation might not be helpful when dealing with state-of-the-art pre-trained models.
 This seems logical from a theoretical perspective since pre-training and the transfer to new tasks also follow the goal of reducing the amount of necessary training data.
-In order to get an enrichment anyway, sophisticated augmentation methods are needed, which should provide unseen linguistic patterns that are relevant to the task \cite{Longpre2020}.
+In order to get an enrichment anyway, sophisticated augmentation methods are needed, which should provide unseen linguistic patterns that are relevant to the task \citep{Longpre2020}.
 We addressed this issue by leveraging the GPT-2 model that was trained with more than 8 million web pages.
-This gives the great potential to include new linguistic patterns in the generated data.
+This gives the great potential to include new linguistic patterns in the generated data (example instances can be found in appendix \ref{appendix_data}).
 For creating task relevant data, we derived three steps that increase the possibility of class related content.
 In the evaluation we showed that the proposed method is able to improve the pre-trained encoder model.
-In contrast to Longpre et al. \cite{Longpre2020}, we did not test the method on a transformer model, which has a higher potential to have seen the linguistic patterns before.
+In contrast to \citet{Longpre2020}, we did not test the method on a transformer model.
 However, we trained the pre-trained ULMFit encoder for both testing cases (no augmentation and augmentation) with the augmented data so that for the encoder no data is unseen beforehand.